-This resource features 10-one page informational text passages with four-evidence based questions per selection.
+This PDF resource features 10-one page informational text passages with four-evidence based questions per selection.
 Also included are 4 graphic organizers to help students identify concepts like fact vs. opinion and the 5 W’s of informational text.
 Answer keys are included and the estimated Lexile measure is 1080.

 Recently updated with new athletes, readers can choose from 6-NFL and 4-NBA stars to read about.
 The NFL subjects include Patrick Mahomes, Lamar Jackson, Peyton Manning, Russell Wilson, Travis Kelce, and Derrick Henry.
 The NBA passages feature Giannis Antetokounmpo, Luka Doncic, Kevin Durant, and LeBron James.

 My baseball close reading pack has 5-one page informational text selections with four-evidence based questions per selection.
-This resource also has 2 graphic organizers and 2 baseball-related extension activities.
+This PDF resource also has 2 graphic organizers and 2 baseball-related extension activities.
 Answer keys are included and the estimated Lexile measure is 1080.

 The reading passages in this resource are focused on baseball history.
 The topics cover everything from the history of bobbleheads, to the story behind the seventh-inning stretch.
 State testing usually coincides with the start of baseball season, making this a great test prep resource.

-I created this set of task cards to serve as a multipurpose tool that can be used in several different ways.
+I created this set of PDF task cards to serve as a multipurpose tool that can be used in several different ways.
 They can be used with partners, small groups, literacy centers, or for a whole class scoot.
 Each text selection and question comes from the players in my All About Athletes resource, making this a good complimentary addition, but they are written to work fine as standalone cards.

 Our biggest work as ELA teachers is to help students connect to texts they can’t wait to read.
 I can tell you from experience that students progress much faster when they have reading selections that align with their hobbies and interests.
-Sports reading passages are not a one-size-fits-all strategy by any means, but they have become an essential addition to my ELA toolkit.
+Sports reading passages are not a one-size-fits-all strategy by any means, but they have become an essential addition to my ELA teacher toolbox.